FateScript/nnprof/README.md

 ## Introduction

-nnprof is a profile tools for pytorch neurual networks.
+nnprof is a profile tool for pytorch neural networks.

 ### Features